paolocaminiti/incremental-dom-jsonml/README.md

-# Because your DOM ain't nothing but a nested list!
+## Because your DOM ain't nothing but a nested list!

 ##### No, seriously, why JSONML...
 - there's nothing fancy about it, not even the name.
-- there's no syntax to learn, no arbitrary semantic overhead either.
+- there's no syntax to learn, no arbitrary semantics overhead either.
-- there's no transpiler, no runtime parser.
 - there's no directives, factories, superheros, added magic or atomic science.

 There's litterally about nothing to learn here, meaning very little risk of forthcoming obsolescence.
 The fine art of lists composition has been around forever, jsonml quite a while as well.

 Your DOM is expressed by nested arrays as a pure data structure.
-You can compose it exploiting the full expressiveness of the language, from pure functions to array extras, to external libraries, to ES6 goodness
+You can compose it exploiting the full expressiveness of the language, from pure functions to array extras, external libraries, ES6 goodness.

 Togheter with Incremental DOM allows for in place DOM mutations, which leads to declarative views.